Converting km/hr to Knots: A practical guide

 -

 Units of Time: Both km/hr and knots use hours as the unit of time.
-However, if you are dealing with speeds expressed in other units of time (e.g., km/minute, knots/second), you'll need to perform additional unit conversions before applying the km/hr to knot conversion formula.
+Still, if you are dealing with speeds expressed in other units of time (e.g., km/minute, knots/second), you'll need to perform additional unit conversions before applying the km/hr to knot conversion formula.

 Frequently Asked Questions (FAQ)